RF-Photonic Deep Learning Processor with Shannon-Limited Data Movement: Conclusion

 \section{Conclusion}

-We introduced and demonstrated a scalable fully-analog deep optical neural net that uses frequency-encoded neurons for the matrix multiplication.
-The MAFT-ONN scheme yields much flexibility for running various types and sizes of DNNs.
-The nonlinear activation is performed on a single device, the MZM, making both the linear and nonlinear operations scalable and low-cost.
-And as demonstrated, this experiment can be quickly assembled with commercial components, greatly increasing the accessibility of ONNs.
+We introduced and demonstrated our MAFT analog computing scheme and MAFT-ONN hardware accelerator for scalable, fully-analog DNN acceleration that uses frequency-encoded neurons for convolutional and fully connected layers.
+The MAFT-ONN architecture yields much flexibility for running various types and sizes of DNNs without changing the hardware.

-This architecture is also the first DNN hardware accelerator that is suitable for the direct inference of temporal data and can achieve real-time inference of the signals with speed-of-light limited latency.
-When using the full optical bandwidth and spatial multiplexing, the throughput of this system is competitive with other state-of-the-art DNN hardware accelerators.
+This architecture is also the first DNN hardware accelerator that directly performs inference on raw RF signals, offering faster latency than FPGAs while simultaneously benefiting from the cost, size, weight, and power consumption of optics.
+The combination of frequency-domain LTI signal processing and trainable weight signals enables a flexible, high-performance computing paradigm.
+In addition, when using the full optical bandwidth and spatial multiplexing the throughput of this processor is also competitive with other state-of-the-art DNN hardware accelerators.

-Outside of DNN hardware acceleration, this architecture also has applications for signal processing.
-For example, by setting the weight matrix to an identity matrix, this system can take a multi-tone input signal and perform arbitrary frequency transformations without changing the information content of the signal.

-Future work includes experimentally implementing the WDM and ``loop'' variants, and applying this to practical time-based data sets.